2011 Stony Brook Seawolves football team: Gardner–Webb

+Liberty

 Recap: Considered the Big South Championship game, the Seawolves and Liberty faced off for their last game of the season with a conference undefeated season, a Big South Championship, and an automatic bid to the playoffs at stake in front of 7,896 fans at LaValle Stadium.
 For Stony Brook it meant the possibility of their eight straight win of the season after starting 0-3.
 Liberty scored a touchdown midway through the first quarter to take a 7-0 lead, however, the Seawolves responded two drives later with a touchdown of their own capped by a 39-yard run from Jackolski.
-Stony Brook scored again in the follow up drive after an interception to take a 14-7 lead after a 26-yard reception by Kevin Norrell.
+Stony Brook scored again in the follow-up drive after an interception to take a 14-7 lead after a 26-yard reception by Kevin Norrell.
 Less than a minute after the second quarter started Liberty's offense struck back to tie the game at 14.
 Stony Brook's offense responded with a 36-yard field goal by Skiffington to retake the lead.
 Both teams traded touchdowns before going into the locker room with a 24-21 Stony Brook lead.
 Liberty opened the quarter, again, this time with a field goal to tie the game for the third time but in the ensuing Stony Brook drive the Seawolves scored for a touchdown by running back Jackolski to regain the lead.
 Liberty closed the third quarter with a touchdown of their own behind a 15-yard run by Quarterback Mike Brown.
 Coming out in the fourth quarter the Seawolves scored the final touchdown of the game after 5:21 offensive drive, and capped the victory with a field goal after a controversial fumble by the Liberty offense.